gz4zzxc/GDUFS-webdesign/README.md

 # GDUFS web design
-This respositority is coursewards colltion of the web-design lession in GDUFS (2021-2022 summer) by Associate professor LiJi.
+This respositority is coursewards collection of the web-design lession in GDUFS (2021-2022 summer) by Associate professor LiJi.

 public e-mail: jsjgl_public@163.com